State, National and International Links

 Information on food and fuel assistance, health insurance, and more.

-Data regarding fatalities for 2010 and updates for statistical information dating back to 1994.
-Includes one in-depth elder abuse case review and recommendations.
+Data regarding fatalities for 2015 and updates for statistical information dating back to 1994 including recommendations.

 Other Services and Organizations in Vermont